-While artificial intelligence-based (AI) technologies such as ChatGPT are available, unless explicitly stated by me or indicated on an exercise, assignment, or exam, these technologies are not to be used to generate your responses to these work products.
-Unauthorized use of AI software or word mixing software to write papers, reports, exams, or other assignments and exercises is considered unauthorized assistance in this course and a violation of the UGA academic honesty policy and may result in a -0- grade on the specific work product or dismissal from the course.
+While artificial intelligence-based (AI) technologies are available, unless explicitly stated by me or indicated on an exercise, assignment, or exam, these technologies must not be used to generate responses to work products.
+Unauthorized use of such software on assignments, exercises, or exams is considered unauthorized assistance in this course and a violation of the UGA academic honesty policy and will result in a -0- grade on the product or dismissal from the course.